Lexus RX 450h performance, top speed, engine

 - 2MPG & CO2 emissionsThe Lexus RX 450h is reasonably economical for a large SUV, but it's far from a class leader

-- 4Engines, drive & performance - currently readingThe Lexus RX 450h is a luxurious and relaxing cruiser, but rival SUVs are more fun to drive
+- 4Performance, engine & drive - currently readingThe Lexus RX 450h is a luxurious and relaxing cruiser, but rival SUVs are more fun to drive